LemmenAid/atlantic-dippers/README.md

 ### Browser Compatibility

-The website has been tested for functionality by myself and several of my friends.
+The website has been tested by myself and several of my friends for accessibility, functionality, responsiveness, performance and visual appeal.

-It has been tested on an iPhone SE / iPhone 12 / iPhone 14 / Samsung Galaxy S9 / Samsung Galaxy S20 / MacBook Air / MacBook Pro / HP laptop.
+* This site has been tested on an iPhone SE / iPhone 12 / iPhone 14 / Samsung Galaxy S9 / Samsung Galaxy S20 / MacBook Air / MacBook Pro / HP laptop.
-The website has been tested in the following browsers: Chrome / Safari / Firefox / Microsoft Edge.
+* The website has been tested in the following browsers: Chrome / Safari / Firefox / Microsoft Edge.
-All links/buttons have been tested for functionality.
+* All links/buttons have been tested for functionality.
-Hover over effects have been tested.
+* Hover over effects have been tested.
-Signup Form has been tested for functionality and feedback.
+* Signup Form has been tested for functionality and feedback.
-Social media Icons have been tested.
+* Social media Icons have been tested.

 ### Responsivness

-The website has been tested on different screensizes and it's responsive on all screens from mobile phones to desktops.
+* The website has been tested on different screensizes and it's responsive on all screens from mobile phones to desktops.
-Chrome DEV Tools have been used to check the responsivness.
+* Chrome DEV Tools have been used to check the responsivness.

 ### Validator Testing